Is election night broken? TV news stuck to old routines amid voting upheaval — and confusion followed.

 Yet the illusory twists and swerves that were presented on television news created narratives that would linger and confuse.
 Trump supporters went to bed late that Tuesday believing he had won and woke up stunned to find Biden headed toward victory.
 Trump quickly seized upon the counting backlog to argue that the results were fraudulent, an evidence-free assertion that he has kept up to this day.

-“I’m not sure that experts even realized the extent to which reporting out the results would be systematically affected” by this year’s mail-in boom, said Kathleen Searles, associate professor of political communication at Louisiana State University, who called the situation a “nightmare” for the journalists covering it.
+“I’m not sure that experts even realized the extent to which reporting out the results would be systematically affected” by this year’s mail-in boom, said Kathleen Searles, assistant professor of political communication at Louisiana State University, who called the situation a “nightmare” for the journalists covering it.

 Arguably, part of that nightmare was engineered.
 While many states dug in early to the chore of processing mail-in votes, Republican-dominated legislatures in the key swing states of Wisconsin and Pennsylvania rebuffed proposals to change state laws that mandate that votes can be tabulated no earlier than Election Day.
 Michigan passed a law allowing local clerks to begin counting for several hours a day earlier, but only in jurisdictions with 25,000 or more people.

 This bureaucratic shackle gave the GOP a perceptual advantage on Nov.
-3: Since Republicans dominated in-person Election Day voting, the laws essentially guaranteed these returns would trickle out first and draw substantial attention during the primetime hours of television’s election night coverage — fostering the impression that Trump was on his way to victory.
+3: Since Republicans dominated in-person Election Day voting, the laws essentially guaranteed these returns would trickle out first and draw substantial attention during the prime-time hours of television’s election night coverage — fostering the impression that Trump was on his way to victory.

-Did television news fall into a trap by sticking to its decades-old election-night routines in this highly-unusual election year?
+Did television news fall into a trap by sticking to its decades-old election-night routines in this highly unusual election year?

 Representatives of the TV networks say they told viewers that early results could give a distorted picture of the race, both in the weeks before Election Day and during their coverage that night.